quisquous/cactbot/docs/TimelineGuide.md

 Here's what a completed version of the first phase loop looks like.

 Note that we've used the times from **timeline_adjust.py** rather than the original times.
-(Also `cactbot-highlight` if you're prefer that.)
+(You could also use `cactbot-highlight` if you prefer that.)
 This is so that when we jump from 52.2 to 24.4 that all of the relative times stay the same.
 In both cases when `Gate Of Tartarus` occurs, there's a `Shield Skewer` in 5.4 seconds after it.